-On top of its signature easy-to-use interface and robust tax help, TurboTax has enhanced the software with some basic machine learning and the option to have your tax reviewed by a CPA.
-Unfortunately, for many users the robust features come at too high of a price to make the software worthwhile, although this year does find increased services for low-income filers who will use its free services.
+Looking for top of the line tax software to make DIY tax filing as simple as possible?
+If so, TurboTax delivers in 2021.
+On top of its signature easy-to-use interface and robust tax help, TurboTax has enhanced the software with some basic machine learning and the option to have your tax reviewed by a tax expert.

-If you're shopping around for TurboTax, once again Amazon has special pricing for both PC and Mac discs and download that's the best we've seen for TurboTax 2018.
+If you're shopping around for TurboTax, once again Amazon has special pricing for both PC and Mac discs and download that's the best we've seen for TurboTax.
 Check out TurboTax on Amazon here.

 - Easy To Use, Great Import Options

 - Higher Price Points Compared To Other Options

 - Free Filing Limited With Student Loans and Other Forms